 Director: Ron Howard Cast: Jim Henson, Frank Oz, Alex Rockwell, Brian Henson Distributor: Disney+ Running Time: 111 min.
 MPAA: TV-PG

 In 1990, the Muppets appeared in a TV special, “The Muppets Celebrate Jim Henson.”
 The Muppets, uncertain of this Jim fellow, unravel the history of the famed puppeteer and director.
 They learn of his recent death while reading letters from those he inspired.
 They read more letters, holding back tears.
 “Jim died?” says Gonzo.
 “But we were just starting to get to know him.”
-We may never know as much about Jim as his closest family and friends, but Idea Man comes close to painting a more complete picture of this artistic genius.
+We may never know as much about Jim as his closest family and friends, but Idea Man comes closer to understanding this artistic genius.

 Director Ron Howard combines interviews, archival footage, and clever animation to tell Jim’s history.
 From his humble beginnings on Washington television to his tragic demise amid signing with Disney, all his accomplishments in TV and movies are covered.
 Audiences can expect that much from a Jim Henson documentary, seeing as there’s been more than one tribute special for his accomplishments.
 Howard’s film provides a bit more of a complete picture that mixes the interviews of associates and family to paint Henson in a professional and personal light.